openstack-archive/python-tempestconf/doc/source/user/usage.rst

 Resources
 ---------

-Without specifying ``--create`` argument, no resources which requires admin credentials are crated during the ``python-tempestconf`` execution.
+Without specifying ``--create`` argument, no resources which require admin credentials are crated during the ``python-tempestconf`` execution.
 For the documentation on how to use ``--create`` argument see `Admin User Guide`_